 Dr. Muller completed her ADN in nursing at Ventura City College, Ventura, CA, her bachelor’s in nursing at California State University, Dominguez Hills, CA, and her master’s in nursing at Fresno State University, Fresno, CA. As part of the master’s program, she focused on family health care as a nurse practitioner and returned for a second focus in pediatrics.
 In 2001, Dr. Muller returned to school to complete her doctorate in nursing practice (DNP) at Rush University, Chicago, IL with a focus on community projects and outcomes evaluation.
 As her doctorial project, she established an Asthma Coalition for the county in Springfield, IL, which assisted individuals with limited access to health care to receive evaluation and treatment for asthma.

 As part of her educational experience, Dr. Muller has traveled to 19 different countries, with many of them visit several times.
 Recently, she has accompanied other faculty to provide extended cultural education to nursing students here at FMU, with the most recent trips being to London, England and Belize, Central America.
-She is the advisor for the Student Nurse Association, a member of the Admission, progression, and Graduation Committee and is certified in online teaching.
-Recently Dr. Muller developed an online course in healthcare terminology that has been a great success on the FMU campus.
+She is the co-advisor for the MNA nursing organization, a member of the Admission, Progression, and Graduation Committee, and is certified in online teaching.